coral-xyz/anchor-book/src/anchor_in_depth/high-level_overview.md

 # High-level Overview
 An Anchor program consists of three parts.
-The `program` module, the Accounts structs which are marked with `#[derive(Accounts)]`, and the `declareId` macro.
+The `program` module, the Accounts structs which are marked with `#[derive(Accounts)]`, and the `declare_id` macro.
 The `program` module is where you write your business logic.
 The Accounts structs is where you validate accounts.
-The`declareId` macro creates an `ID` field that stores the address of your program.
+The`declare_id` macro creates an `ID` field that stores the address of your program.
+Anchor uses this hardcoded `ID` for security checks and it also allows other crates to access your program's address.

 When you start up a new Anchor project, you'll see the following:
 ```rust,ignore